Your Rental Arbitrage Exit Strategy Determines Whether You Leave Rich or Broke

 The 90-Day Communication Framework

-Start the conversation at least 90 days before you want to be out.
-Here’s the sequence that’s worked for dozens of operators I’ve coached:
+Start the conversation at least 90 days before you want out.
+Here’s the sequence that’s worked for dozens of operators:

 Day 1-7: The Honest Conversation

-Call your landlord.
+Call your property owner.
 Not a text.
 Not an email.
 A phone call or in-person meeting.
 Say something like:

 “I’ve really valued our partnership over the past [X months/years].
 My business direction is shifting, and I want to give you as much notice as possible so we can figure out the best transition plan together.”